 Women still have the challenge to make what men make for the same job and to attain the promotions that will place them in leadership roles.
-But, I am convinced that women have made progress and that they can make more.
+But, women have made progress and they can make more.

 Susan Heathfield: What are the biggest challenges women face in the workplace?